Shopnil09/family-loc-msg-app/README.md

 - Front-End: Expo React Native
 - Back-End: JavaScript/Firestore

+NOTE-Input your firebase credentials to connect to Firebase database
 # Instruction to run
 - Download/Use node version manager to download node 14.15.0.
 - Run nvm use 14.15.0 to use that specific node version